confluentinc/ksql/docs/faq.rst

 Which KSQL queries read or write data to Kafka?
 ===============================================

-SHOW STREAMS and EXPLAIN <query> statements don't communicate with Kafka.
-Instead, they run against the KSQL server that the KSQL client is connected to.
+SHOW STREAMS and EXPLAIN <query> statements run against the KSQL server that the KSQL client is connected to.
+They don't communicate directly with Kafka.

 CREATE STREAM WITH <topic> and CREATE TABLE WITH <topic> write metadata to the KSQL command topic.